sahil-kale/autoglide/thermal_model/readme.md

 - $r = \sqrt{(x - x_c)^2 + (y - y_c)^2}$ = radial distance to thermal center

 ## Model Plots
+The below plot shows a 2D representation of the thermal's uplift field (defined as the vertical velocity induced by the thermal) at a fixed altitude slice.
+The thermal core is centered at (0,0) in this plot.
 ![3D Thermal Plot](3d_thermal_uplift_field.png)

+The below plot shows a 3D representation of the thermal core's drift with altitude.
+The core starts at (0,0) at ground level and drifts linearly with altitude, with rings of consistant uplift shown at various altitude slices.
 ![3D Thermal Core Drift Plot](3d_thermal_core_drift.png)